KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 A persistence provider throws this exception when it expects to find an instance key in the unassociated state, but finds the key in a different state.

-    throw [System.Runtime.DurableInstancing.InstanceKeyCollisionException]::New("A persistence provider throws this exception when it expects to find an instance key in the unassociated state, but finds the key in a different state.")
+    throw [System.Runtime.DurableInstancing.InstanceKeyCollisionException]::New('A persistence provider throws this exception when it expects to find an instance key in the unassociated state, but finds the key in a different state.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.DurableInstancing.InstanceKeyCollisionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.DurableInstancing.InstanceKeyCollisionException.aspx)